uf-reef-avl/sim_helper/README.md

 - Open 4 terminal

-- Send source all of them with :
+- Source all of them with :

 		source ~/explorer_relay_ws/devel/setup.bash

 - In the first terminal, launch the simulation:

 		cd ~/explorer_relay_ws

 		python src/relay_explorer_bundle/sim_helper/scripts/Master.py

 - When it is fully launched, send the following command in another terminal, to start the quad:

 		roslaunch relay_controller exp_launch.launch

 - Then in another terminal launch the quad controller:

 		roslaunch relay_controller relay_controller.launch

-- At the beginning all the bots move thanks to the gazebo odom topic, use the following line to make them use their position estimator (launch this command after seeing the log : "Quad give gps" inside the first terminal, it means that the estimator has been updated with at least one gps measurement):
+- At the beginning all the bots move thanks to the gazebo odom topic, use the following line to make them use their estimated positions (launch this command after seeing the log : "Quad give gps" inside the first terminal, it means that the estimator has been updated with at least one gps measurement):

 		rosparam set /mode "estimator"